Qusay3/Clash_of_Code/README.md

 # Clash_of_Code

+The repo includes various tasks/chanllenges to practice data structure and algorithm in python.
-    - Let's have fun and practise!
+ Let's have fun and practise!